HamzaHandanagic/SolidPrinciplesInCSharp/README.md

 ## Dependency Inversion Principle (DIP)

 Definition: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Abstractions should not depend on details but details should depend on abstractions.
+Also, abstractions should not depend on details but details should depend on abstractions.

+The basic idea behind the Dependency Inversion Principle is that we should create the higher-level modules with its complex logic in such a way to be reusable and unaffected by any change from the lower-level modules in our application.
+Abstractions describe "what": e.g.: send a message, store a customer record.
+Details specify "how": Send an SMTP email over port 25, serialize Customer to JSON and store in a text file etc. Changing already implemented modules is risky.
+By depending on abstraction and not on a concrete implementation, we can reduce that risk by not having to change high-level modules in our project.

 How to tell if something depends on something else?
-There are 2 types of dependencies in C#: 1.
-Compile time 2.
-Runtime
+There are 2 types of dependencies in C#:

-Benefits: Decoupling, testability, reusability
+1. Compile time
+2. Runtime

+Without abstraction compile time and runtime control flow will be the same.
+With abstractions, dependencies at compile time are inverted.
+Classes depend on new interfaces.
+Dependency Inversion Principle goes hand in hand with one way of implementing DIP and that is Dependency Injection.
+With DI you don't create your own dependecies, request dependencies from client, inject dependecies in form of: constructor arguments, properties, method arguments.
+Constructor injection is preffered because it follows explicit dependencies principle, classes are never in uninitialized state, can leverage an IOC container to construct types and their dependencies.
+Dependency Injection can be viewed as implementation of Strategy Pattern.

+Dependency Inversion principle mostly has to do with compile time dependencies.
+It's important to set up properly solution to follow DIP.
+There are low level dependencies like: database, file system, email, configuration etc. These dependecies are harder to isolate in testing and usually they can be problematic.
+There are some rules that can be followed to eliminate problems like: classes should explicitly expose dependencies through constructor.
+In this case we don't surprise class clients with it.
+The high-level modules describe those operations in our application that have more abstract nature and contain more complex logic.
+These modules orchestrate low-level modules in our application.

+Tips: most classes should depenend on abstractions not implementation details.
+Abstractions should not leak details.
+Clients should inject dependencies when they create other classes.
+Our solution should be structured in a way to leverage dependency inversion.

+Benefits: decoupling, testability, reusability, stability at the level of architecture of our application.
+Modularity and reusability of the application modules.